-- The number of daily meals you eat is not important, the important thing is yes reach the number of calories wanted
+- It is not important the number of daily meals you eat, the important thing is yes reach the number of calories wanted

-- After the importance of the number of calories reached, comes the importance of achieve the necessary number of macronutrients
+- After the importance of the number of calories reached, comes the importance of achieve the required number of macronutrients

-- At an early stage we suggest an approach to 50/30/20, that is, 50% of calories will come from carbohydrates, 30% from protein and 20% from lipids, which in a 3000kcal diet means, 1500kcal from carbohydrates, 900kcal from proteins and 600kcal from fats, which in grams represents, 375/225/67 respectively.
-(In the beginning, don't worry too much about this, it's just a guide to know more or less how much you should consume of each food. on here the formula to calculate an approximate value for the calories you need);
+- At an early stage we suggest an approach to 50/30/20, that is, 50% of calories will come from carbohydrates, 30% from proteins and 20% from lipids, o que numa dieta de 3000kcal significa, 1500kcal dos hidratos de carbono, 900kcal das proteínas e 600kcal das gorduras, o que em gramas representa, 375/225/67 respectively.
+(Do not worry too much about this at an early stage, it only serves as a guide to know more or less how much you should consume of each food. here the formula to calculate an approximate value for the calories you need);

-- O timing, that is, the time when you eat just takes over special importance in post training, apart from this moment it is not that significant, only the pre-workout meal can also be considered relevant
+- O timing, that is, the time when you eat meals only assumes special importance in the post-workout, except this moment is not so significant, only the pre-workout meal can also be considered relevant

-- The goal should always be to adopt new definitive eating habits and not changes for 2 or 3 weeks.
+- The goal should always be to adopt new, definitive eating habits and not 2 or 3 week changes.